Ghislaine Maxwell asks the United Nations to help get her out of Brooklyn jail

 - Oops!Something went wrong.Please try again later.

-Lawyers for the jailed British socialite wrote the UN Monday, requesting it intervene in her detention at the Metropolitan Detention Center.
+Lawyers for the jailed British socialite wrote the U.N. on Monday, requesting it intervene in her detention at the Metropolitan Detention Center.
 The request comes after six unsuccessful requests to the courts to grant her bail while awaiting trial.

 Maxwell’s lawyers wrote that even correctional officers think she’s getting unusually harsh treatment at the Sunset Park lockup.